-We're clear that our challenging targets can only happen through a combination of sustained proactive national policy and aligned priorities and resources from Greater Manchester.
-New mechanisms to generate investments in energy efficiency are needed in both new build and existing homes if the health, poverty and productivity impacts of inefficient stock are to be addressed.

-Through the Greater Manchester Spatial Framework we are planning a sustainable and resilient Greater Manchester, with the commitment that all new homes and buildings built within Greater Manchester will be net zero carbon by 2028 with the aim of delivering a carbon neutral city region no later than 2038, with a dramatic reduction in greenhouse gas emissions.

-However, our existing building stock will remain our most significant challenge.
-Identifying cost effective pathways for the domestic retrofit of energy efficiency and low carbon heating systems to our existing homes as part of a coherent whole systems approach is essential to support Greater

-Modelling for our 5-Year Environment Plan shows the scale of the challenge, with on average 61,000 of our existing residential properties needing to be retrofitted each year between now and 2040 if we are to achieve our aims for carbon neutrality.
+- improving the energy efficiency of Greater Manchester's homes and commercial and public buildings. - 4.10 We're clear that our challenging targets can only happen through a combination of sustained proactive national policy and aligned priorities and resources from Greater Manchester.
+New mechanisms to generate investments in energy efficiency are needed in both new build and existing homes if the health, poverty and productivity impacts of inefficient stock are to be addressed. - 4.11 Through the Greater Manchester Spatial Framework we are planning a sustainable and resilient Greater Manchester, with the commitment that all new homes and buildings built within Greater Manchester will be net zero carbon by 2028 with the aim of delivering a carbon neutral city region no later than 2038, with a dramatic reduction in greenhouse gas emissions. - 4.12 However, our existing building stock will remain our most significant challenge.
+Identifying cost effective pathways for the domestic retrofit of energy efficiency and low carbon heating systems to our existing homes as part of a coherent whole systems approach is essential to support Greater Manchester's long term decarbonisation targets.
+Modelling for our 5-Year Environment Plan, shows the scale of the challenge, with on average 61,000 of our existing residential properties needing to be retrofitted each year between now and 2040 if we are to achieve our aims for carbon neutrality.
 Local energy generation will also be an important part of that approach.
 We're developing innovative finance and delivery mechanisms to retrofit homes, making them more energy efficient and reducing carbon emissions and fuel bills for residents in Greater Manchester.
 This includes exploring different models of retrofit including modular retrofit of existing stock.